yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos.md

 {{< /note >}}

-Follow the setup instructions to start a three-node cluster, connect the YB Simulation Base Demo application, and run a read-write workload.
+Follow the setup instructions to start a three-node cluster, connect the YB Workload Simulator application, and run a read-write workload.
 To verify that the application is running correctly, navigate to the application UI at <http://localhost:8080/> to view the cluster network diagram and Latency and Throughput charts for the running workload.

 ## Observe even load across all nodes